JinLi711/UIA/README.md

 This repository contains code for artwork recognitions.

 ## Yelp

 This repository contains code for scraping Yelp and performing text analysis.

+For Yelp API, we gathered data on cafes in Chicago through the overlapping circle tessellation method.
+We send a query containing the coordinates of the grid and the radius of search..

 ## Instagram

 This directory is currently empty.
 Projects on this will appear soon.

-For Yelp API, we gathered data on cafes in Chicago through the overlapping circle tessellation method.
-We send a query containing the coordinates of the grid and the radius of search..
+## Notes and Records Files

+This directory is for recording any notes and records (like logs).